raynardj/sbs/lesson3/README.md

 * How to use tuple to get multiple function return.
 * Type casting ```int256``` to ```uint256```
 * How to avoid integer overflow.
+* How midfier works? it's analogy to python